-After graduating from NYU in 2006, Milwaukee native Kate Goldwater opened this funky shop, featuring a curated selection of vintage and thrift clothing ($5–$25) and accessories ($3–$30) that are easy on the eyes and the wallet.
-This past October, she expanded her operation to a slightly larger Williamsburg storefront that, unlike the Manhattan location, also carries menswear ($5–$30).
-Everything in both shops is $30 or less and her finds are perfectly on-trend, which means you’ll find plenty of ’80s and ’90s pieces right now.
+After graduating from NYU in 2006, Milwaukee native Kate Goldwater opened this funky shop, featuring a curated selection of vintage and thrift clothing and accessories that are easy on the eyes and the wallet.
+Most pieces inside are $30 or less and her finds are perfectly on-trend, which means you’ll find plenty of ’80s and ’90s pieces right now.

 Sure, you can shop til you drop at New York’s iconic department stores and trendy boutiques, but for most of us, shopping at these types of stores is not the most wallet-friendly option.
 Where to shop then?
 Like the city’s flea markets, vintage stores and consignment shops, the best thrift stores in New York offer great deals and the potential for amazing, unexpected discoveries.
 Plus, shopping at a thrift store avoids the fast fashion pipeline, and many of these thrift stores support charitable causes.

 You never know what you’ll find when you browse the aisles at these NYC thrift stores.
 You might score some gently-used Manolo Blahniks for a tenner, stumble on the perfect mid-mod coffee table or find the old band T-shirt you didn’t know you needed.
 Some thrift stores focus on a limited range of items, while anything goes at others.
 Many also offer buy-sell-trade options.
 Whatever you find, you know you’ll be giving new life to someone else’s castoffs, and contributing to a good cause.

 RECOMMENDED: Full guide to shopping in NYC